JuliaImages/Images.jl/doc/core.md

     out
 end
 ```
-This works no matter which dimension is used to store color.
-If the user
+This works no matter which dimension is used to store color, a feat that would
+be essentially impossible to achieve robustly in a generic algorithm if we
-supplies an `Array`, s/he will get an `Array` back, and if using an `Image` will
+didn't exploit metadata.
+Note also that if the user supplies an `Array`, s/he
+will get an `Array` back, and if using an `Image` will get an `Image` back with
-get an `Image` back with properties inherited from `img`.
+properties inherited from `img`.

 Naturally, you can find other examples throughout the source code of `Images`.